California’s New Homemade Food Law Comes With A Nasty Surprise

 “The Commissioner of Public Health, after consulting with the Commissioner of Consumer Protection, shall adopt regulations, in accordance with the provisions of chapter 54 of the general statutes, to allow the preparation of food in a private residential dwelling for sale for human consumption.”

 It took over a year to create those regulations, but then they got stuck in a back-and-forth approval process that never led to a resolution.
-Three years after the initial law passed, they finally abandoned the approval process and added the regulations directly to a new bill in 2018.
-As of two weeks ago (October 1st, 2018), Connecticut residents finally have a cottage food law to use!
+THREE YEARS after the initial law passed, they finally abandoned the approval process and added the regulations directly to a new bill in 2018.
+On October 1st, 2018, Connecticut residents finally had a cottage food law to use!

 Why Does This Even Happen?